 Traders might next ask, “What does risk management mean?”
 Simply, in the world of investing, managing risk is a process of establishing a discipline around protecting assets.
 Here are a few things investors may consider so that volatile events hopefully won’t feel as tumultuous as they appear to be:

-- Protection?
 People are very comfortable with the concept of protection when it comes to their health care, their automobile, or their house.
 It is also important to be familiar with the concept of protection of other assets, such as investment portfolios.
 There are investing strategies to specifically mitigate the risk of large, significant moves in stock prices.
 For example, the options strategy of buying puts is a basic one, but there are others as well.
-More on using options as protection can be found in the Education Center.

 Now comes the trickier part.
 It can be easy to understand why managing risk is important and what it might mean to different traders.
 However, developing a risk management discipline can be a little more difficult.
 There are some incremental steps traders can take to put them on the path to managing risk.